sammonsjl/kubernetes-the-hard-way/docs/11-deploy-liferay.md

 Deploy the `CoreDNS` cluster add-on:

-Note that if you have [changed the service CIDR range](./01-prerequisites.md#service-network) and thus this file, you will need to save your copy onto `controlplane01` (paste to vi, then save) and apply that.
+Note that if you have [changed the service CIDR range](./01-prerequisites.md#service-network) and thus this file, you will need to save your copy onto `controlplane01` (paste to vim, then save) and apply that.

 ```bash
 kubectl apply -f ~/infra/coredns.yaml